Aquablation Has Come to Austin

 Is Aquablation Therapy Right for me?

 Aquablation therapy is a unique procedure that employs robotic-precision with a novel treatment therapy.
 There are many reasons men seek this therapy.
 With this said, not all prostates are created equal and not all therapies will provide long-lasting relief and cure.
 If you are suffering from or believe you may be having BPH-related symptoms, it is important to start the conversation with either your primary healthcare provider or establish care with your Urologist.
-At Austin Urology Institute, Dr. Shaw and Dr. Tsai, are proud to offer a multiple treatment options for BPH and are available to consult with you to personalize your treatment plan.
+At Austin Urology Institute, Dr. Shaw is proud to offer multiple treatment options for BPH and is available to consult with you to personalize your treatment plan.

 Virtual Visits Available

 We offer both in-clinic and remote telemedicine consultations worldwide.